Colin S. Bruce

 Colin Stirling Bruce (born September 17, 1965) is a United States district judge of the United States District Court for the Central District of Illinois.

 Biography

 Bruce was born in 1965 in Urbana, Illinois.
 He received a Bachelor of Arts degree in 1986 from the University of Illinois at Urbana-Champaign.
 He received his Juris Doctor in 1989 from the University of Illinois College of Law.
 He joined the United States Attorney's Office in 1989 and has spent his entire career as an Assistant United States Attorney, prior to his appointment to the bench in 2013.
-In this time, he prosecuted a broad range of federal criminal cases, including large drug conspiracies, complex frauds and computer related investigations.
+In this time, he prosecuted a broad range of federal criminal cases, including large drug conspiracies, complex frauds, and cybercrimes.
 He also handled civil matters on behalf of the United States.
 Bruce was First Assistant United States Attorney from 2010 to 2013, supervising all federal criminal investigations, prosecutions and appeals taking place within the Central District of Illinois.